Ensemble Kalman Methods: A Mean Field Perspective: State Estimation: Discrete Time

-where $\{\yd_{n}\}$ arises from a fixed realization of \eqref{eq:sd}.
+where $\{\yd_{n}\}$ arises from a fixed realization of \eqref{eq:sd} and equations \eqref{eq:KF_pred_mean}, \eqref{eq:KF_pred_mean2} define the Kalman gain $K_n = \hCvy_{n+1}(\hCyy_{n+1})^{-1}$.
 We refer to this as {\em Kalman transport}, noting that it serves as a derivation of the Kalman gain, beyond the linear Gaussian setting.
+This is a specific instance of the sample path perspective, and (\ref{eq:recall}, \ref{eq:0recall}) in particular.
+Again, this is a case in which the sample path evolution for $v_n$ has law which only approximates the true filtering law.

 The second transport map from Example \ref{ex:twoe} corresponds to the choice